tkishel/pe_tune/README.md

 Output optimized settings to the specified directory, as YAML files, for use in Hiera.

-Note: Do not specify a directory in your Hiera hierarchy, which should be managed by Code Manager.
+> Do not specify a directory in your Hiera hierarchy, which should be managed by Code Manager.
 Instead: specify a temporary directory, verify the settings in resulting files, and merge them into the control repository that contains your Hiera hierarchy.

 ##### `--force`